quadrate-language/quadrate/docs/docs/index.md

 A programming language where data flows through your code like water through pipes.

+> **Quadrate is under active development.
+Language syntax and standard library interfaces may change in future releases.**

 ```qd
 fn main( -- ) {
 	"Hello, World!" print nl